microsoft/moaw/workshops/more-dev-less-ops/workshop.md

 # More Dev Less Ops Workshop

 Welcome to this Workshop.
-In this lab, you will discover Microsoft and Azure services oriented for the developers such as Microsoft Dev Box, Azure Developer Cli, don't worry, this is a step by step lab, you will be guided through it.
+In this lab, you will discover how Microsoft move towards to help developers to be more productive and focus on their code.
+You will discover two services: Microsoft Dev Box and Azure Deployment Environment.

 During this workshop you will have the instructions to complete each steps, try to find the answer before looking at the solution.
+Don't worry, this is a step by step lab, you will be guided through it.

 ---